SnaxFoundation/elasticsearch_plugin/README.md

   --elastic-filter-on arg                                       Track actions which match
                                                                 receiver:action:actor.
 Receiver,
-                                                                Action, & Actor may be blank to include all. i.e. eosio:: or :transfer:  Use * or leave unspecified to include all.
+                                                                Action, & Actor may be blank to include all. i.e. snax:: or :transfer:  Use * or leave unspecified to include all.
   --elastic-filter-out arg                                      Do not track actions which match
                                                                 receiver:action:actor.
 Receiver,